johannfaouzi/pyts/doc/contribute.rst

 Documentation is as important as code.
-If you see typos, find docstrings unclear or want to add examples illustrating functionalities provided in **pyts**, feel free to open an issue to report it or a pull request if you want to fix it.
+If you see typos, find docstrings unclear or want to add examples illustrating functionalities provided in pyts, feel free to open an issue to report it or a pull request if you want to fix it.